Game-Genre/game-genre.games/README.md

+#

-This is the website for https://game-genre.games , a steam analysis site to show you how many games of which genre you own.
+This is the website for <https://game-genre.games>, a steam analysis site to show you how many games of which genre you own

-Backend - loggers-bro
+Backend - Krista-chan

 Frontend - Faith Jasmine Viola